 a = [[1, 2], [3, 4], [5, 6]]

-If an is an iterable, then b = list(itertools.chain.from iterable(a)).
+If a is an iterable, then b = list(itertools.chain.from_iterable(a)).

 Output: